liberland/Constitution/Constitution.md

 § 1

-1) A Person shall not be limited without their consent in their freedom to transfer the ownership of the Object of their Property, in whole or in part, for the good of a different Person.
+1) A Person shall be limited to transfer the ownership of the Object of their Property, in whole or in part, for the good of a different Person.

 2) That other Person shall, should they accept the transfer, thus become the new owner of that Property according to the extent to which the previous owner transferred the Property, or a part thereof, to them.

 § 2

-1) A Person may likewise relinquish an owned Object or its part, and the relinquished Property shall then become liable to be claimed for ownership by another Person.
+A Person shall likewise be free to relinquish an owned Object or its part, and the relinquished Property shall then become liable to be claimed for ownership by another Person.

+§ 3

-2) In case such actions lead to the ownership of two Persons in different Properties to one Object, those Persons become co-owners of that object, each holding a distinct Property in it.
+In case such actions lead to the ownership of two Persons in different Properties to one Object, those Persons become co-owners of that object, each holding a distinct Property in it.
 More than one Person may likewise agree to share ownership in one Property to the same Object.

 ### Art.
 5